-that the administrative due diligence procedure contained in Annex 1 to this Resolution shall be applied for a satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service for which the advance publication information under Nos.
-9.1A or 9.2B, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 b) of Appendices 30 and 30A that involve the addition of new frequencies or orbit positions, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 a) of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area, or for which the request for additional uses in Regions 1 and 3 under § 4.1 of Article 4 of Appendices 30 and 30A, or for which the submission under Appendix 30B is received, with the exception of submissions of new Member States seeking the acquisition of their respective national allotments2 for inclusion in the Appendix 30B Plan,
+that the administrative due diligence procedure contained in Annex 1 to this Resolution shall be applied for a satellite network or satellite system of the fixed-satellite service, mobile-satellite service or broadcasting-satellite service for which the advance publication information under No. 9.1A, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 b) of Appendices 30 and 30A that involve the addition of new frequencies or orbit positions, or for which the request for modifications of the Region 2 Plan under Article 4, § 4.2.1 a) of Appendices 30 and 30A that extend the service area to another country or countries in addition to the existing service area, or for which the request for additional uses in Regions 1 and 3 under § 4.1 of Article 4 of Appendices 30 and 30A, or for which the submission under Appendix 30B is received, with the exception of submissions of new Member States seeking the acquisition of their respective national allotments2 for inclusion in the Appendix 30B Plan,

 ...